sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_09_introduction.rst

 Introduction
 ============

-Botan version 3.0.0-alpha1 is the latest available version, with a special recommendation by the BSI.
+This audit report summarizes the review results of changes to the Botan library code base between the tagged releases 3.0.0-alpha1 and 3.1.1.
-It was examined by considering the BSI technical guidelines' recommendations.
+They were examined by considering the BSI technical guidelines' recommendations.
 In the meantime, the development of Botan continues, e.g., new algorithms are added, or bugs are fixed.
 Rohde & Schwarz Cybersecurity is part of this maintenance process as a contractor for this project.

 Before switching to a new Botan version as part of the maintenance, all official and possibly hidden changes to the code must be thoroughly checked.
-For this purpose, each recommended version comes with an audit report prepared by the contractor and submitted to the BSI with the source code.
+For this purpose, each reviewed version comes with an audit report prepared by the contractor and submitted to the BSI with the source code.
 This examination applies, in particular, to cryptography-related changes.
 The BSI needs a well-founded decision basis for recommending a new Botan version.
 [PRM]_ describes the audit method that differs from the previous one.